timzimm/fuzzylli/README.md

 Documentation](https://docs.h5py.org/en/latest/mpi.html) for more information.

 ## Example
-To recreate the "eyes of sauron" plot at the top open ... which showcases the main functionalty of fuzzylli.
+To recreate the "eyes of sauron" plot at the top, i.e. filament cross sections as a function of FDM mass,  open ... which showcases the main functionalty of fuzzylli.

 ## Citing fuzzylli
 If you use fuzzylli for any publication we kindly ask you to cite